kentsbrockman/React-Formyou/README.md

-# Formyou - book a course !
+# Formyou - Book a course!
 ### React Front website of the From You app
 (check it out at `https://formyou.herokuapp.com/`) (use it with the API at `https://api-formyou.herokuapp.com/`)